-Older cemeteries in Texas have had the issue of lost records which would indicate burial locations.
+Older cemeteries in Texas have been lost due to missing or destroyed public records which often reveal burial locations.
 Additionally, natural elements and vandalism have been known to impact the markings of many graves.
 This can leave cemetery associations with the uncomfortable situation of not knowing which plots are vacant.
-Since private cemetery association’s main source of revenue is from the sale of plots, mapping the cemetery can allow the association the ability to plan sales and future revenue possibilities, along with ensuring the sanctity of family’s remains.
+Since a private cemetery’s main source of revenue is from the sale of plots, mapping the cemetery can provide a plan for future sales and revenue possibilities, along with ensuring the sanctity of family remains.

 WOOD Inspection Services provides several services for cemeteries

 - Our team can scan in 2D, deep underground and provide a flag locating unmarked graves.
 Additionally, we place a permanent metal marker which can withstand mowing and overgrowth.
 The unmarked graves can be easily located later with a Metal Detector.